A topic from the subject of Environmental Chemistry in Chemistry.

 Summary

-Inorganic compounds, which lack carbon-hydrogen bonds, play crucial roles in the environment.
+Inorganic compounds, lacking carbon-hydrogen bonds, play crucial roles in the environment.
+Their presence and interactions significantly influence various environmental processes and conditions.

 Key Points